kelloggm/martinjkellogg.com/index.md

-Outside of work, I enjoy playing all kinds of games---video, tabletop, board, etc.---skiing, watching baseball and soccer, reading, and a little bit of tea snobbery.
+Outside of work, I enjoy playing all kinds of games---video, tabletop, board, etc.---skiing, watching baseball and soccer, reading (especially ancient history and science fiction/fantasy), and a little bit of tea snobbery.
 Some of my favorite games include Civilization, Dungeons and Dragons, and Dominion.
 I'm a big fan of the Washington Nationals and of the Seattle Sounders.